Anxious Americans vote on Election Day with faces masked, stores boarded up | Politics

 Anxious Americans vote on Election Day with faces masked, stores boarded up

-Many will wear masks to the polls — either by choice or by official mandate — with the coronavirus outbreak raging in many parts of the country.
-Some voters in major U.S. cities saw businesses boarded up as a precaution against politically motivated vandalism, an extraordinary sight on Election Day in the United States, where voting is typically peaceful in the modern era.
+Many wore masks to the polls — either by choice or by official mandate — with the coronavirus outbreak raging in many parts of the country.
+After a summer of nationwide protests against police violence and racism, businesses in several major U.S. cities were again boarded up as a precaution against unrest, an extraordinary sight on Election Day in the United States.

 In Atlanta, Georgia, about a dozen voters were lined up before sunrise at the Piedmont Park Conservancy.
 First in line was Ginnie House, shivering in the cold, waiting to cast a vote for the Democratic candidate Joe Biden, a former vice president seeking to replace President Donald Trump, a Republican, in the White House.
 "I lost my absentee ballot and I'm not going to miss this vote," said House, a 22-year-old actor and creative writing student in New York who had flown back just for this purpose.
 Of Trump, she said: "He's dividing our country."